solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

   - Explain Collections and how do they differ between the Core Program and the Token Metadata Program
   - Explain the role of the Metaplex Core program
   - Create and update a Collection using the Metaplex JS SDK
-  - Create and update NFTs using the Metaplex JS SDK
+  - Create and update Assets using the Metaplex JS SDK
 description:
   "How to create NFTs in TypeScript with Metaplex Core program and Irys permanent storage service."